TheBlackBeardPirate/SecTools/README.md

 # SecTools
-## A bunch of security/hacking tools
+## A bunch of security/hacking tools used by me on CTF's and hack a flag around the internet

 #### Disclaimer